robsterlini/robsterlini-frontend/src/journal/2020/instagram-is-a-highlight-reel.md

 It’s a collection of freeze frames, moments in time that the poster as felt happy with sharing with the world (or at the very least those they have allowed to follow them).

 {% figureFull
-  "journal/instagram-is-a-highlight-reel/bristol-and-christmas.jpg",
+  ["journal/instagram-is-a-highlight-reel/bristol.jpg", "journal/instagram-is-a-highlight-reel/christmas.jpg"],
-  "1586x991",
+  ["793x991", "793x991"],
-  "A sunset snap of me looking out over the Clifton Suspension Bridge in Bristol", "This is me in Bristol (left), most people know it as my happy place; and then again at Christmas (right), a time of year that I absolutely love."
+  ["A sunset snap of me looking out over the Clifton Suspension Bridge in Bristol", "A photo of me outside the local nurseries with a wrapped Christmas tree"], "This is me in Bristol (left), most people know it as my happy place; and then again at Christmas (right), a time of year that I absolutely love."
 %}